SO, WHAT’S CHANGED?

 In the coming months, we’ll add more capabilities to improve admin efficiency!
 Stay tuned!

 Want to try out this fantastic release?
 Find out more about our CoreView solution by just logging into the portal.
-If you haven’t tried our Office 365 management and reporting solution yet, sign-up for a free trial on our website.
+If you haven’t tried our Office 365 management and reporting solution yet, sign-up for a free demo on our website.